ibm-cloud-docs/containers/kubernetes-service-cli.md

 {{site.data.keyword.satellitelong_notm}} is available as a closed beta and is subject to change.
 To register for the beta, see the [product details page](https://cloud.ibm.com/satellite/beta){: external}.
 {: beta}

-Before you begin, create a {{site.data.keyword.satelliteshort}} and assign at least three hosts to the location for control plane operations.
+Before you begin, create a {{site.data.keyword.satelliteshort}} and assign at least 3 hosts to the location for control plane operations.
 After you create a {{site.data.keyword.satelliteshort}} cluster, assign hosts for the worker nodes.
 For more information, see [Creating {{site.data.keyword.openshiftshort}} clusters in {{site.data.keyword.satelliteshort}}](/docs/openshift?topic=openshift-satellite-clusters#satcluster-create-cli).

 ```sh
 ibmcloud ks cluster create satellite --location LOCATION --name NAME --version VERSION [-q]